dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

     client.post(urljoin(endpoint, "/v1/batch/objects"), json={"objects": objects}, headers=headers)
 {% endhighlight %}

-The search is pretty straight forward.
-Weaviate also has a GraphQl interface online.
+The search is pretty straightforward.
+Weaviate also has a GraphQL interface.

 {% highlight python %}
     # search for data